msc-acse/acse-9-independent-research-project-OliverJBoom/README.md

 Foresight is licensed under the MIT license.
 See [LICENSE](https://github.com/msc-acse/acse-9-independent-research-project-OliverJBoom/blob/master/LICENSE).

+## Footnotes
-<sup>1</sup>: Pytorch is too heavy a dependency for Read the Docs Docker containers.
+<sup>1</sup> Pytorch is too heavy a dependency for Read the Docs Docker containers.
 And so requires mocking when passing through the Sphinx autodocumentation.
 However, inheritance from mocked classes is not supported.
 It is a known issue in Read the Docs.